5hir0kur0/logseq-time-recorder/README.md

 # Logseq Time Recorder

 This plugin can be used for tracking working hours.
 Logseq has a built-in feature to track the time spent `DOING` a `TODO` block.
-However, it is not possible to edit this information (e.g., if you forgot to change the state from `TODO` to `DOING` when you started working on a task).
+However, it is not possible to edit this information (e.g., if you forgot to change the state from `TODO` to `DOING` when you started working on a task) from within Logseq.

 ## Demo